 Support staff includes sport psychologists, who provide mental training techniques to athletes and support physiotherapists, who provide functional movement screening.

-Over the course of four weekend training sessions, athletes will be centralized in a competitive training environment where they can develop their on-court skills.
+Over the course of 12 centralized training sessions and 6 regional development session, athletes will participate in a competitive training environment where they can develop their on-court skills.
 They will also experience high level competition versus local colleges and other groups.
 Athletes will also experience a series of off-court sessions which focus on physical training and social/emotional/mental development.
 SRA coaches also work with each athlete to establish a personal training plan that focuses on tactics and skill training.

 The SRA program also provides support services in the areas of nutrition, speed & agility, strength training, mental training, movement & functional movement assessment, and injury treatment & prevention for specifically designed for high performance athletes.